Threats to Liberty Hill

-In recent years Liberty Hill's neighboring wetlands and camas meadows have been filled and scraped for development, leaving the area with an ever dwindling green space for the local community and habitat loss for the many native plant and wildlife species of the area.
+In recent years Liberty Hill's neighboring wetlands and camas meadows have been filled and scraped for development, leaving the area with an ever dwindling green space for the local community and a loss of historic camas fields that once covered most of the region.
+The greatest loss, however, will be the destruction of one of the last, if not the last ecologically diverse and specialized habitats in the Pacific Northwest.
 This makes efforts to conserve a portion of the land all the more urgent.